ecds/readux/DEPLOYNOTES.rst

 * Update Fedora XACML policies to include new variant content models (ScannedVolume-1.1 and ScannedPage-1.1) and reload policies so that newly ingested content will be accessible.
+* Restart eulindexer so it will pick up the new content models to be indexed.

 Release 1.0.2
 -------------